arnavgupta2004/iLearn-DWD/README.md

-# iLearn DWD — Academic AI Platform for IIIT Dharwad
+# iLearn DWD — AI Academic Platform for IIIT Dharwad

 > The smarter way to learn & teach at IIIT Dharwad.

 **Live:** [https://iiitdwd-edu.vercel.app](https://iiitdwd-edu.vercel.app)

-iLearn DWD is a full-stack academic platform that brings AI-powered Q&A, RAG over course materials, professor-requested quizzes and assignments, AI learning intelligence, smart calendars, and real-time analytics to professors and students at IIIT Dharwad.
+iLearn DWD is a full-stack academic platform for teaching and learning at IIIT Dharwad.
+It combines AI tutoring, retrieval-augmented generation over uploaded course materials, professor-managed quizzes and assignment requests, personalized student progress intelligence, topic analytics, and calendar-based academic scheduling in one system.

+This project was built as an end-to-end academic assistant for two roles:
+- **Professors** manage courses, upload materials, create quizzes or assignment requests, review flagged questions, track analytics, and manage calendar events/interview requests.
+- **Students** enroll in courses, learn through an AI tutor, complete professor-requested assessments, monitor progress course-wise, and use calendar/interview features for planning and support.

 ---